OpenHistoricalDataMap/MapnikTileServer/docs/caching.rst

     $ docker-compose -f local.yml run --rm django python manage.py clear_cache

-But be careful, this command can't be undon!
+But be careful, this command can't be undone!

 Compression
 -----------

 To save space on the cache system, any cache object will be compressed with ``lzma``.
 For changing the compression mode, modify ``config/settings/production.py`` under ``CACHES``.
-On https://docs.python.org/3/library/lzma.html#module-lzma is an list, with all available compression modes.
+On https://docs.python.org/3/library/lzma.html#module-lzma is a list, with all available compression modes.